CyanoFresh/PHP_SmartHome/README.md

 This is my personal app for control my smart house. built on Yii2 Framework, used RatchetPHP for WebSockets and all it's tied with Arduino UNO with aREST library on it.

+# Attention!!!
+This project is abandoned!
+Use https://github.com/CyanoFresh/SmartHome

 DIRECTORY STRUCTURE
 -------------------